 EDU8318 Organisational Transformation Through Learning

-- demonstrate knowledge of the basic concepts underpinning organisational transformation through learning; (Assignments 1 and 2)
+- demonstrate knowledge of the basic concepts underpinning the different approaches to organisational transformation through learning and the implications of these for leadership (Assignment, 1, Assignment 2)

-- apply key spects of IDEAS in a specific workplace context; (Assignment 2)
+- apply key aspect of a school change process and organisational capacity building model to a specific workplace context (Assignment 2)

-- contextualise and critically analyse issues relating to organisational transformation.
-(Assignments 1 and 2)
+- contextualise and critically analyse issues relating to organisational transformation (Assignment 1, Assignment 2).

 Text and materials required to be purchased or accessed